Common

 Legalism in ancient China was a philosophical belief that human beings are more inclined to do wrong than right because they are motivated entirely by self-interest and require strict laws to control their impulses.
 It was developed by the philosopher Han Feizi (l. c.
 280 – 233 BCE) of the state of Qin.

-READ ALSO: What is gate loss?
+READ ALSO: How is Gloriafood free?

 Why did the Chinese citizens lose faith in Confucianism?